Anwar Shaikh (economist)

-Anwar M. Shaikh (Sindhi: انور شيخ) is a Pakistani American heterodox economist in the tradition of classical political economy and Marxian economics.
+Anwar Mir Mohammed Shaikh (Sindhi: انور شيخ, born 22 October 1945) is a Sindhi American heterodox economist in the tradition of classical political economy and Marxian economics.

 He is Professor of Economics in the Graduate Faculty of Social and Political Science at The New School for Social Research in New York City, where he has taught since 1972.

 Early life and education

 Shaikh was born in Karachi into a Liberal Sindhi family in 1945.
 He traveled extensively at an early age and attended schools and lived for various lengths of time in Ankara, Washington, D.C., New York City, Lagos, Kuala Lumpur, and Kuwait.

-He graduated from Stuyvesant High School in New York City in 1961, received a B.S.E from Princeton University in 1965, worked for two years in Kuwait, and then returned to the United States to study at Columbia University, from which he received his Ph.D. in Economics in 1973.
+He graduated from Stuyvesant High School in New York City in 1961, received a B.S.E. from Princeton University in 1965, worked for two years in Kuwait, and then returned to the United States to study at Columbia University, from which he received his Ph.D. in Economics in 1973.
 In 1972 he joined the Economics Department at the Graduate Faculty of the New School for Social Research.

 He taught mathematics, physics and social sciences at the Kuwait-American School in Kuwait City in 1966–67 and worked as a teacher of social science and mathematics at Harlem Prep in Harlem, NY, while in graduate school.

 His major political influences stem from the New Left, including the civil rights movement and feminist movement in the US, and national liberation movements abroad.
 He always found neoclassical economics unpersuasive, and the quest for more solid foundations led him to the works of John Maynard Keynes, Roy Harrod, Wassily Leontief, Michał Kalecki, Joan Robinson, Piero Sraffa and Luigi Pasinetti, and subsequently to Adam Smith, David Ricardo and Karl Marx.
 The quest for a modern political economy of developed capitalism became a central theme of his subsequent work.